 You can add multiple sorts to a chart or map.
 This is useful when you have both category and series data and you want to specify a non-default sort method for both.

 In the following example, both the category and series data are sorted alphabetically in descending order.
 This effect is only possible using a second sort; otherwise the column you didn't specify would default to using ascending alphanumerical order.

 When doing a multiple sort, you should only sort on values present in the card (x-axis, y-axis, and series).
 If you are sorting based on the x- or y-axis and series, the series should come first.

 In pie charts, slices are automatically arranged from highest to lowest value.
 By default you cannot use the Sorting box to change the order in which slices appear.
 However, if you check the Unsorted Data box in Chart Properties, you can use the Sorting box to change the sort order.

 To enable sorting in pie charts,

 Open the Analyzer for the pie chart you want to enable sorting in.

 Check Unsorted Data.

-You can now use the Sorting box to sort the graph slices the way you want them.
+You can now use the Sorting box to sort the chart slices the way you want them.

-You can sort the sections in a standard Funnel graph using the options in the Sorting box just as you can for other graph types.
-However, you cannot change the default sorting in Funnel Bars and Folded Funnel graphs.
-For more information about these graph types, see Funnel Graph.
+You can sort the sections in a standard funnel chart using the options in the Sorting box just as you can for other chart types.
+However, you cannot change the default sorting in funnel bars and folded funnel charts.
+For more information about these chart types, see Funnel chart.